smaillimp/focus-track-javascript-advanced/projects/frontend/README.md

 ```

 - Store the access token and the user id in state.
 Then redirect to the all tweets page.
+- Optional: Store the access token and the user id in the session storage.
+When the page is reloaded, the user stays logged in. <br />
+  Hint: When loading the page, the values should be read from the session storage.
+Whenever the values change, the vaues should be updated in the storage.

 ## All tweets page